dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

 ### Bind multiple `routingKey`

-Multiple routing Keys can be separated by commas.
+Multiple routing keys can be separated by commas.
 In the example, three "routingkey" including `keyA`, `keyB` and `""` will be bind.

 ```